Ctaylor5/PiDE/README.md

 It is possible to interrupt tightly looping user code, even on Windows.

-Applications which cannot support subprocesses and/or sockets can still run IDLE in a single process.
+Applications which cannot support subprocesses and/or sockets can still run PiDE in a single process.

-IDLE has an integrated debugger with stepping, persistent breakpoints, and call stack visibility.
+PiDE has an integrated debugger with stepping, persistent breakpoints, and call stack visibility.

 There is a GUI configuration manager which makes it easy to select fonts,